 The User Operator manages Kafka users for a Kafka cluster by watching for

-KafkaUseris created, the User Operator will create the user it describes
+Created, the User Operator creates the user it describes

-KafkaUseris deleted, the User Operator will delete the user it describes
+Deleted, the User Operator deletes the user it describes

-KafkaUseris changed, the User Operator will update the user it describes
+Changed, the User Operator updates the user it describes

 Unlike the Topic Operator, the User Operator does not sync any changes from the Kafka cluster with the Kubernetes resources.
-Unlike the Kafka topics which might be created by applications directly in Kafka, it is not expected that the users will be managed directly in the Kafka cluster in parallel with the User Operator.
+Kafka topics can be created by applications directly in Kafka, but it is not expected that the users will be managed directly in the Kafka cluster in parallel with the User Operator.

 The User Operator allows you to declare a